albar965/littlenavmap-manual/src/en/TUTORIALVFR.rst

 Find the departure airport: Click into the map and zoom to the French Alps.
 You can use the following functions to navigate:

--  The map overlay on the left.
+-  The map overlay on the right.
 -  The mouse (click and drag) to move and the mouse wheel to zoom.
 -  The cursor keys to move and the keys ``+`` and ``-`` for zooming in and out (click into the map window to activate it before using the keys).

-Use the back |Back| and forward |Forward| buttons to jump in the position history like a web browser.
+Use the back |Back| and forward |Forward| buttons to jump in the position history like in a web browser.

 See also :doc:`MAPDISPLAY`.